abhisekdutta507/documentation/javascript/what-is-bubble-and-capture?/README.md

-# What is bubble & capture?
+### What is bubble & capture?

-## In JavaScript, bubbling and capturing are two phases of event processing that determine the order in which elements receive an event.
+In JavaScript, bubbling and capturing are two phases of event processing that determine the order in which elements receive an event.

-### GUIDE
+#### Example

 **3 HTML divs** one inside another.